llvm/llvm-blog-www/content/posts/2019-11-07-deterministic-builds-with-clang-and-lld.md

 For cache invalidation, consider using something finer-grained, such as only the latest commit of the directory containing the cache handling code, or the hash of all source files containing the cache handling code.

-For `--version output`, if your build is fully deterministic, the hash of the binary itself (and its dynamic library dependencies) can serve as a stable version identifier.
+For `--version` output, if your build is fully deterministic, the hash of the binary itself (and its dynamic library dependencies) can serve as a stable version identifier.
 You can keep a map of binary hash to all commit hashes that produce that binary somewhere.

 Windows only: For the same reason, just using the timestamp of the latest commit as a `/timestamp:` might not be the best option.
 Rounding the timestamp of the latest commit to 6h (or similar) granularity is a possible approach for not having the timestamp change the binary on every commit, while still keeping the timestamp close to reality.
 For production builds, the symbol server key for binaries is a (executable size, timestamp) pair, so here having fairly granular timestamps is important to not map binaries from consecutive commits to the same symbol server key.
 Depending on how often you push production binaries to your symbol servers, you might want to use the timestamp of the latest commit as `/timestamp:` for official builds, or you might want to round to finer granularity than you do on dev builds.